The Perils of Finding Saengerheim and the Klettergarten!

 15-16 Sept.
 2018 – Lead & Speed competitions in Heilbronn

-After two years of lugging around my Mammut 10.5mm rope, it was finally time to splurge on something thinner.
-After feeling up many a rope in climbing stores and reading online reviews, I opted for the Petzl Arial.
+With two years of lugging around my Mammut 10.5mm rope, it was finally time to splurge on something thinner.
+After feeling up many a rope in climbing stores and pouring over online reviews, I opted for the Petzl Arial.

 It’s supple and easy to work with.
 I can’t write a pulitzer prize winning description, but as a climber you immediately feel the difference between a rough, stiff rope and a smooth, silky one.